zaphB/paperman/README.md

 ### `paperman journal`

 Paperman maintains a list of journal full names and their abbreviations.
 This list is populated with journals from [this database](https://www.cas.org/support/documentation/references/corejournals) and is automatically extended if previously unknown journals appear in newly added papers.
 The command `paperman journal` lists all known journals.
 The command `paperman journal <query>` lists all journals that match the query.
 By default both abbreviation and full journal name are displayed.
 The `-f` and `-a` options changed this behavior to only display abbreviated or full names.

+### `paperman sync`

+Without any options, `paperman sync` tries to sync your library's pdf files with the device mounted at the path given by the `library_sync_device` config entry.
+To manually pass a mount point, use the `-p` option.
+Documents older than the value of the config entry `library_sync_max_age` in seconds are ignored when syncing, where the time that passed since the "last modified" time of the pdf is taken as its age.
+Any pdf found on the sync device that does not exist in the local library, or has a different size than its counterpart in the local library, is copied to the subfolder 'annotated' in the local library.

 ## Managing images, bibliography and input files of a latex project